How to buy Pacific American Holdings (PAK) shares

 Pacific American Holdings share price volatility

 Beta is a measure of a share's volatility in relation to the market.
-The market (AU average) beta is 1, while Pacific American Holdings 's is 0.2192.
-This would suggest that Pacific American Holdings 's shares are less volatile than average (for this exchange) – so when the broader market trended up or down, Pacific American Holdings has bucked the trend.
+The market (AU average) beta is 1, while Pacific American Holdings 's is -0.0143.
+This would suggest that Pacific American Holdings 's shares have been inversely-correlated to the average (for this exchange) – so when the broader market trended up or down, Pacific American Holdings has bucked the trend.

 Pacific American Holdings overview

 Pacific American Holdings Limited focuses on the production, development, and exploration of metallurgical coal assets in Canada and Australia.
-The company holds a 100% interest in its flagship property, the Elko coking coal project, which covers an area of 3,571 hectares located in Kootenay, British Columbia, Canada.
+The company's flagship property is the Elko coking coal project covering an area of 8,824 acres located in Kootenay, British Columbia, Canada.
 It also has exploration licenses in the metallurgical coal region of the Arkoma Basin in Oklahoma; and focuses on the development of hydro projects within Australia and the South Pacific Region, as well as holds an agreement to earn up to a 60% equity interest in the Porphyry North Gold Project in Western Australia.
 The company was formerly known as Pacific American Coal Limited and changed its name to Pacific American Holdings Limited in May 2019.
-The company is based in Sydney, Australia.
+Pacific American Holdings Limited is based in Sydney, Australia.

 Frequently asked questions

 Why is the Telstra share price running higher today?